-The Group is active in the production of flexible plastic film packing materials mainly utilized in the food industry.
+The Group is active in the production of flexible plastic (films) packaging materials mainly aimed at the food industry.

 Given that the conditions for application of I.F.R.S.
 8 "Operating Segments" are not met, and specifically the condition (b) and (c) of paragraph 5 of the Standard are not met, the Group's activities are presented as one segment.